spacetelescope/jwst_magic/README.md

 Known Issues
 -----------------
 As with all software packages, there are several known issues for MAGIC.
-We are doing our best to document these known issues so check back soon for a list.
+A [current list of known issues is available](https://jwstitarwiki.stsci.edu/display/WFSCOWG/MAGIC+Known+Issues), but please note that there is restricted access to this page.

 Documentation
 -----------------